gaspard-ds/wind-power/results_presentation.md

     2. Production as target → capacity kept in features
 - Features used :
     - all present after pre-processing except detailed above
-    - also tested reducing wiht RF feature importance
+    - also tested reducing with RF feature importance
     - also tried keeping only national averages (poor results)
 - Train/Test splits used :
     - 75% / 25% → `Train before 2018-09-11 08:00:00+02:00 and test after.`→ gives best result and doesn't seem to result in more over fitting (see below)